shadowbanks/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 _strpbrk() - Function searches a string for any set of bytes and returns a pointer to the byte.
 Run "man strpbrk" for more info

+_strstr() - Search for a substring in a string.
+Run "man strstr" for more info